-Create an easy cardboard apple tree with removable apples kids can “pick” and put into their little paper cup basket.
+Create a cardboard apple tree with removable apples kids can “pick” and put into their little paper cup basket.
+Free printable template included.

-Have you ever been apple picking for real?
+Have you ever been apple picking?
 It was something that’s been on my bucket list for a long time and finally, last apple season, I took the kids to an apple orchard to pick their own fruit.

 These days kids could be forgiven for thinking fresh produce always comes from the supermarket.
 Fruit picking is a great way to show them where food really comes from and it gives them a better appreciation of the whole farm to table process.

 We ended up with a very large bag of apples, and boy were they good!
 I thought we would not be able to eat them all but they disappeared very quickly.

 Apple picking season in Australia is March-April for Pink Lady apples (which is what we picked).
-If you’re a northern hemisphere reader your apple picking season is coming up soon, so get ready!
+If you’re a northern hemisphere reader your apple-picking season is right about now, so what are you waiting for?